Apply updates in Azure Stack

 Applies to: Azure Stack integrated systems

-As an Azure Stack operator, you can apply Microsoft or OEM update packages for Azure Stack by using the Update tile in the administrator portal.
+You can use the Update tile in the administration portal to apply Microsoft or OEM update packages for Azure Stack.
 You must download the update package, import the package files to Azure Stack, and then install the update package.

 Download the update package